thelovesmith/Intro_to_MongoDB/README.md

 MongoDB uses JSON natively, which makes it convenient for Javascript web applications.

-Also, the `JobContacts` database exists now that we have inserted data into it:
+Also, the `contacts` database exists now that we have inserted data into it:

 ```
 >  show databases;
-JobContacts  0.078GB
+contacts  0.078GB
 local     0.078GB
 >
 ```